 22. There is no single definition of an international commodity agreement.
 However, criteria have encompassed, inter alia, that they be international in scope with representation from both producers and consumers, covering a substantial proportion of world trade in the commodity, and in the form of a legally binding international treaty.
 International commodity agreements generally entail that governments of producer countries and importing countries have agreed to take common steps concerning the production and trade of a specific commodity.
-These agreements usually allow for administrative (collect and distribute information, undertake studies, operate as a forum for discussion between producers and consumers, etc.) and/or economic mechanisms (buffer stocks (natural rubber) or production and consumption policy instruments
+These agreements usually allow for administrative (collect and distribute information, undertake studies, operate as a forum for discussion between producers and consumers, etc.) and/or economic mechanisms (buffer stocks (natural rubber) or production and consumption policy instruments (cocoa, coffee)).
+Since its establishment in 1964, UNCTAD has been active in the negotiation of international commodity agreements.
+There are eight existing international commodity agreements: sugar, wheat, cocoa (just renegotiated), coffee (to be decided whether to renegotiate in September 1993), tropical timber (under renegotiation and expansion), natural rubber, jute, and olive oil.
+Only three of these still have economic provisions (cocoa, coffee and natural rubber).
+The renegotiated cocoa provisions have not entered into force yet, and the coffee and natural rubber provisions have been suspended.
+The International Tin Agreement, the longest-standing regulated commodity market, effectively collapsed in 1985.

-8L/416, Final Report of the Working Party, October 1955, p.2, para.5; and L/320, Interim Report, February 1955.

-9Resolution of 17 November 1956, BISD 5S/26; See also L/592/Rev.1, Report of the Working Party on this Resolution; BISD 5S/87-90.
+&lt;sup>8L/416, Final Report of the Working Party, October 1955, p.2, para.5; and L/320, Interim Report, February 1955.
+Resolution of 17 November 1956, BISD 5S/26; See also L/592/Rev.1, Report of the Working Party on this Resolution; BISD 5S/87-90.